tedneward/Azgaarnoth/Classes/Prestige/GlyphCaster.md

 5th  |3|6|4|3|2|4|5th|Rune Master

 There is no level progression beyond the 5th level in glyph casting, though certainly the character can continue to gain experience and apply it to other classes.

-## Class Features
-As a glyph caster, you gain the following class features.

 ### Hit Points
 **Hit Dice:** 1d8 per glyph caster level